10 Best Lord of the Rings Board Games 2024

 Setting and objectives of The Lord of the Rings: Journeys in Middle-earth

-Journeys in the Middle-earth was one of the best games of 2019 and a signpost of what board games might look like in the future.
-It is designed around an accompanying app, which is essential to the gameplay.
+Journeys in the Middle-earth was one of the top board games of 2019 and a signpost of what board games might look like in the future (luckily, things didn’t go fully into the “app” direction).
+It is designed around an accompanying app, essential to the gameplay.

 At its core, it’s a cooperative adventure game.
 Players will take on roles of LotR characters (Bilbo, Legolas, Gimli, Aragorn, Elena, and Beravor) and embark on a campaign-structured journey.
 Each chapter of that campaign will offer a different set of map tiles, enemies, and objectives.

-As players complete each of the chapters, they will unravel the big story and discover what their true purpose is.
-The game is set somewhere after the events in Hobbit and before the events of the Trilogy.
+As players complete each chapter, they unravel the big story and discover their true purpose.
+The game is set somewhere after the events in The Hobbit and before the events of the Trilogy.

 The Lord of the Rings: Best Lord of the Rings Board Games Journeys in Middle-earth Aragorn